-Ponder this hymn about each day by Swedish hymn writer Lina

-Sandell, "Day by Day and With
+Ponder this hymn about each day by Swedish hymn writer LinaSandell, "Day by Day and With

-Each Passing Moment": "Strength I find to meet my trials; I've no cause for worry or for fear.
-His (God's) heart is kind beyond all measure.
-He gives us each day what he deems best.
+Each Passing Moment": "Strength I find to meet my trials here; I've no cause for worry or for fear.
+He (God's) whose heart is kind beyond all measure.
+Gives unto each day what He deems best.
 One by one, the days, the moments fleeting, Till I reach the promised land."

-An encouraging Bible verse is Psalm 40:3 - "With each new day we pray for a new song in our hearts.
+An encouraging Bible verse is Psalm 40:3 - "With each new day we pray for a new song in our hearts."
 Also, Lamentations 3:22 - "His compassions are new every morning.
 Great is Thy Faithfulness"...to quote that famous hymn title.